 Optimal total daily protein intake depends on both energy balance status and body composition.
 Phillips and Van Loon (7) estimated that a protein intake of up to 2.7g/kg/day was needed during hypoenergetic periods to avoid lean tissue losses.
 However, my diet will be high in calories so this is not an issue for me.

-As I currently weigh 78kg (172lbs) I will eat at least 156 grammes of protein a day.
-This will come from eggs or a protein bar with my cereal every morning, a mixture of meats, fish and high protein vegetables or beans with my lunch and evening meal as well as some nuts and a protein shake post-workout to ensure I do not miss that golden window of opportunity.
-I will eat greek yoghurt some evenings if I feel I haven’t eaten enough.
-As my weight and training increases, I plan to add a little more.
+As I started the programme weighing 78kg (172lbs) I aimed to eat at least 156 grammes of protein a day.
+This mostly came from eggs or a protein bar with my cereal every morning, a mixture of meats, fish and high protein vegetables or beans with my lunch and evening meal as well as some nuts and a protein shake post-workout to ensure I did not miss that golden window of opportunity.
+I planned on eating greek yoghurt most evenings if I felt I hadn’t eaten enough throughout the day.
+I did eat well for most of the days but in the evenings I did swap greek yoghurt for a chocolate one on more than one occasion.
+As my weight and training increased, I planned to add a little more but I didn’t increase it as much as I should have towards the end.
+I was happy with my weight increase but if I wanted to hit 90kg I could have eaten more.

 Carbs are essential for hypertrophy.
 Even though actually carbohydrate is not essential in the diet because the body can manufacture the glucose needed by tissues through gluconeogenesis.
 But for muscle growth, it is required.
 As much as 80% of Adenosine triphosphate (ATP) production during moderate-repetition resistance training is derived from glycolysis.
 Substantial reductions in muscle glycogen, therefore, limit ATP regeneration during resistance exercise, leading to an inability to sustain muscular contractility at high force outputs.
 In addition, a distinct pool of glycogen is localised in close contact with key proteins involved in calcium release from the sarcoplasmic reticulum; a decrease in these stores is believed to hasten the onset of muscular fatigue via an inhibition of calcium release.
 Studies have found that muscle glycogen depletion significantly decreased the number of repetitions performed in 3 sets of squats at 80% of 1RM.
 Similar impairments in anaerobic performance have been noted as a result of following a low carbohydrate diet.